modular-magician/terraform-provider-google-beta/website/docs/r/access_context_manager_service_perimeter.html.markdown

   (Optional)
   A Google Cloud resource that is allowed to ingress the perimeter.
   Requests from these resources will be allowed to access perimeter data.
+  Currently only projects and VPCs are allowed.
+  Project format: projects/{projectNumber} VPC network format: //compute.googleapis.com/projects/{PROJECT_ID}/global/networks/{NAME}.
-  Currently only projects are allowed.
-Format `projects/{project_number}` The project may be in any Google Cloud organization, not just the organization that the perimeter is defined in. `*` is not allowed, the case of allowing all Google Cloud resources only is not supported.
+  The project may be in any Google Cloud organization, not just the organization that the perimeter is defined in.
+  The value "*" is not allowed, the case of allowing all Google Cloud resources only is not supported.

 <a name="nested_ingress_to"></a>The `ingress_to` block supports: